Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Introduction

-One of the primary analyses conducted by \cite{Courtright2024} was on the intention-to-treat (ITT) basis, which compared the outcomes between the randomized to default palliative care group and the control group.
-A mixed-effects linear regression commonly used for stepped-wedge designs did not find a significant change in median hospital length of stay.
-The point estimate was $-0.53\%$, with a 95\% confidence interval of $[-3.51\%, 2.53\%]$.
-Moreover, receipt of the randomized intervention to default palliative care encouraged but did not guarantee receipt of palliative care; in other words, there was noncompliance at the individual level.
-As is common in randomized trials subject to noncompliance, \cite{Courtright2024} also conducted an instrumental variable analysis, treating randomization to default order as an instrumental variable and whether palliative care was administered as the primary treatment of interest.
-As expected, the stepped-wedge design is more complicated than the canonical parallel-arm trial design.
-Since there were no established analysis methods specifically designed for noncompliance in stepped-wedge designs, \cite{Courtright2024} used two-stage least squares methods with time period as a fixed effect and either a random effect for clusters or cluster-robust variance estimation.
-Surprisingly, in contrast to the intention-to-treat analysis, the two-stage least squares analyses respectively found statistically significant effects $-9.6\%, 95\% \text{ CI } [-17.5\%,-1.6\%]$ and $95\% \text{ CI } [-17.5\%,-1.6\%]$, of the default order intervention.
+One of the primary analyses conducted by \citet{Courtright2024} was on the intention-to-treat (ITT) basis, which compared the outcomes between the randomized and the default palliative care group and the control group.
+A mixed-effects linear regression did not find a significant change in hospital length of stay.
+The point estimate was $-0.0053$, with a 95\% confidence interval of $[-0.0351, 0.0253]$.
+Moreover, receipt of the randomized intervention to default palliative care was encouraged but did not guarantee receipt of palliative care; in other words, there was noncompliance at the individual level.
+As is common in randomized trials subject to noncompliance, \citet{Courtright2024} also conducted an instrumental variable analysis, treating randomization to default order as an instrument and whether palliative care was administered as the primary treatment of interest.
+Since there were no established analysis methods specifically designed for noncompliance in stepped-wedge designs, \citet{Courtright2024} used two-stage least squares methods with time period as a fixed effect and cluster-robust variance estimation.
+Surprisingly, in contrast to the intention-to-treat analysis, the two-stage least squares analyses respectively found statistically significant effects $-0.096, 95\% \text{ CI } [-0.175,-0.016]$ of the default order intervention.

-To understand why this result is so peculiar, we briefly review the standard instrumental variable setting.
-In the canonical instrumental variable context without covariates, where $Y$ denotes outcome, $Z$ is the instrument, and $D$ the treatment, the Wald estimand corresponds to It would be unusual for a statistical test for $H_{0, \text{ITT}}: \tau_Y = 0$ to fail to reject but a statistical test for $H_{0, \text{Wald}}: \frac{\tau_Y}{\tau_D} = 0$ to reject, since the numerator of the estimand in the latter null is identical to the estimand in the former null.
-In other words, a test that the Wald estimand is 0 should never reject when a test that the intention-to-treat effect is 0 fails to reject.
+To understand why this result is peculiar, we briefly review the standard instrumental variable setting.
+In the canonical instrumental variable context without covariates, where $Y$ denotes outcome, $Z$ is the instrument, and $D$ the treatment, the Wald estimand corresponds to